Do you care about animals?

 If so, a career with our Cruelty Investigations Department might be for you.

-We’re currently seeking solid applicants for our field investigator position.
+We’re currently seeking solid applicants for our undercover investigator position.

-The companies and people who own these facilities don’t want consumers to see what they’re doing or how they’re doing it—which is exactly why our field investigator position exists.
+The companies and people who own these facilities don’t want consumers to see what they’re doing or how they’re doing it—which is exactly why our undercover investigator position exists.